manuka/structured-elements/README.md

 ## Usage example: fetch and validate a list of people

-In this example, our goal is to fetch a list of Person records from an API so that we can use it throughout the application.
+In this example, our goal is to fetch a list of Person records from an external API so that we can use it throughout the application.

 Some of our code wants to interact with individual Person items, accessing them by key.
 Our user interface wants to be able to render them as a list.
 To enable both of those requirements in a performance-friendly manner, we'll store the data in a Mirror.